chuvi-oocl/pos-machine-practice-2020-10-11-13-53-6-305/PDCA.md

 A: Study and code more for better performance

 getDisplayReceipt
-P: 5 mins
+P: 10 mins
-D: 5 mins
+D: 15 mins
-C: Completed with in the time
+C: Spent too much time on debugging spacing
-A: Keep on and try to arrange a proper time
+A: Study and practise for better codes

 getItemInfo
 P: 5 mins